opencobra/memote/README.rst

 The `memote` tool therefore performs four subfunctions:

 1. Create a skeleton git repository for the model.
-2. Run the current model through a test suite that represents the community standard.
+2. Run the current model through a `test suite that represents the community standard`_.
 3. Generate an informative report which details the results of the test suite in a visually appealing manner.
 4. (Re-)compute test statistics for an existing version controlled history of